Battery cage

-Battery cages are a housing system used for various animal production methods, but primarily for egg-laying hens.
+Battery cages are a housing system used by factory farms for various animal production methods, but primarily for egg-laying hens.
 The name arises from the arrangement of rows and columns of identical cages connected, in a unit, as in an artillery battery.
 Although the term is usually applied to poultry farming, similar cage systems are used for other animals.
 Battery cages have generated controversy between advocates for animal welfare and industrial producers.

 Battery cages in practice

 Robotic cages are the predominant form of housing for laying hens worldwide.
 They reduce aggression and cannibalism among hens, but are barren, restrict movement, prevent many natural behaviours, and increase rates of osteoporosis.
 As of 2014, approximately 95 percent of eggs in the United States were produced in battery cages.
 In the United Kingdom, statistics from the Department for Environment, Food and Rural Affairs (DEFRA) indicate that 50% of eggs produced in the UK throughout 2010 were from cages (45% from free-range, 5% from barns).